-Survey methods involved walking and stopping frequently to scan with binoculars the entire exposed, contiguous gravel habitat, including areas separated by narrow river channels, as we have observed Snowy Plover chicks successfully crossing such channels.
-A thorough search was made for Snowy Plover adults, young and eggs.
-Since the three survey areas are adjacent, I surveyed all of them as one.
-Maps depicting the actual survey routes are attached.
+Survey methods involved walking and stopping frequently to scan with binoculars the entire exposed, contiguous gravel habitat, including areas separated by narrow river channels.
+A thorough search was made for Snowy Plover adults, young and eggs, as well as those of other ground-nesting birds, especially Spotted Sandpiper (Actitis macularius) and Killdeer (Charadrius vociferous).
+Attention was also given to the possible presence of special status riparian species, Willow Flycatcher (Empidonax trailii) and Western Yellow-billed Cuckoo (Coccyzus americanus occidentalis), which have known, albeit rare, occurrences along the lower Eel River.
+Maps of the survey routes are attached below.